Stuff by Tammy

 Directions

-2. In a blender mix together all ingredients
+4. In a blender mix together all ingredients except for the oils.

 Like this?
 Leave a comment!